-In this edition of our HumanTech technologies series, our colleague Markus Miezal, CEO and Co-Founder of Sci-track, shares the keys to the inertial tracking technology we are developing — a collaboration between our partners at Sci-track and RICOH.
+We are developing cutting-edge wearable technologies to enhance safety and efficiency in construction environments.
+In this edition of our HumanTech technologies series, our colleague Markus Miezal, CEO and Co-Founder of Sci-track, explains one of our key innovations in this area, a magnetometer-free visual-inertial tracking system which offers precise motion tracking even in magnetically disturbed environments — a collaboration between our partners at Sci-track and RICOH.

 Body tracking and its problems